tommitytom/RetroPlug/README.md

 |CopySelection|Ctrl + C|
 |CutSelection|Ctrl + X|
 |PasteSelection|Ctrl + V|

+### Modifying Button Maps

+Input maps have their own specific configuration format.
+Both keyboard and pad inputs can be assigned directly to Gameboy buttons, or they can be assigned to actions which are defined in Lua scripts.
+Both keyboard and pad inputs can be defined in a single file, but can be chosen independently of each other in a project.

+To modify the button mapping, you can either edit one of the currently existing button maps, or create your own.
+It is recommended that you make a copy of `input/default.lua` and modify it to suit your needs.
+Your button map can then be selected in the context menu via the `Settings -> Keyboard` and `Settings -> Pad` menu options.

 ### Supported Keys:
 Keys `0 - 9` and `A - Z` can be used for alpha numeric keys, as well as the following keys: